 Money Spider: Except in 65 Million BC, where the local equivalent of currency is dropped instead.
 (You can still spend G in that era, but it's only with one guy who is interested in trading for your 'shiny stone', and he just sells regular consumables.)

-Multiple Endings: There are 12, many of which can only be attained in a New Game Plus.
+Multiple Endings: There are 12, many of which can only be attained in a New Game+ (Save for a select few, you can actually get many of them on your first playthrough, but it involves fighting Lavos at points where your party is certain to get wiped out).
 Perhaps the first game of its genre to use this to any significant degree.
 And variations on some of those depending on whether Crono is dead or Magus is in your party, and on the method you use to reach Lavos.
+Quite a few of the endings are joke endings, though (like the ones that require a New Game+ to reach,) or in two cases, just glorified credit reels.
 The Playstation port and DS version throws in another one for good measure.

-Ayla heads to the secret Laruba Village to gather reinforcements.
-Too bad the Reptites follow her there, setting fire to the whole village.
-No wonder the Old Man's pissed.
+Ayla heads to the secret Laruba Village to gather reinforcements, but the Reptites follow her there, setting fire to the whole village.
+(No wonder the Old Man is hopping mad.)
+Ayla vows to make amends.

 Ninja Prop: At one point, you're able to sneak through a place full of monsters as long as you don't make any noise.
 This includes touching the save point, as the little chime that sounds will also get their attention.